 My thoughts just kept twirling around my head and the more I thought about it the more I felt completely betrayed.
 I began to feel so unsure of everything I thought I knew.
 I carefully thought through my lifestyle, all the supplements I was taking, and the stress in my life to try to figure out what I did wrong.
 In the end, I condemned myself for allowing this to happen, I should have been more observant, more careful, more knowledgeable.
 Why didn’t I know that I had diverticulitis?

-The next morning the surgeon came into my room and explained that my sigmoid colon had diverticulitis and because of the weakness it ruptured.
+The next morning the surgeon came into my room and explained that my sigmoid colon had diverticulitis and that it had caused that area to become weak.
+When an infection is not taken care of that weakness allows it to rupture.
 He said that because I am healthy and strong my body created an abscess, the alternative is sepsis.
 As he explained the type of surgery I would need and that I may end up with a temporary colostomy bag I felt as though he was speaking through me to someone else.
 This couldn’t possibly be happening to me!
 My response to him was literally, “Wait, what are you telling me?”